fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime.md

     * **Value** of the data plots, i.e. sales per date.

 We are all set with our data to create the chart.
-Now, let's create the `.html` file to render the above chart.

 ## Create the `index` file